MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-add-agent-profile-transact-sql.md

 `sp_add_agent_profile` is used in snapshot replication, transactional replication, and merge replication.

 Custom agent profiles are added with the default agent parameter values.
-Use [sp_change_agent_parameter (Transact-SQL)](sp-change-agent-parameter-transact-sql.md) to change these default values or [sp_add_agent_parameter (Transact-SQL)](sp-add-agent-parameter-transact-sql.md) to add additional parameters.
+Use [sp_change_agent_parameter](sp-change-agent-parameter-transact-sql.md) to change these default values or [sp_add_agent_parameter](sp-add-agent-parameter-transact-sql.md) to add additional parameters.

-When `sp_add_agent_profile` is executed, a row is added for the new custom profile in the [MSagent_profiles (Transact-SQL)](../system-tables/msagent-profiles-transact-sql.md) table and the associated default parameters for this profile are added to the [MSagent_parameters (Transact-SQL)](../system-tables/msagent-parameters-transact-sql.md) table.
+When `sp_add_agent_profile` is executed, a row is added for the new custom profile in the [MSagent_profiles](../system-tables/msagent-profiles-transact-sql.md) table and the associated default parameters for this profile are added to the [MSagent_parameters](../system-tables/msagent-parameters-transact-sql.md) table.

 ## Permissions